 Fellowships provide valuable additional support for some students.
 Some types of fellowships:

-- The Rackham Science Award (RSA): This program offers an enhanced funding package roughly equivalent to two years of full support with no teaching obligations.
+- The Rackham Science Award (Also known as the Rackham Merit Fellowship): This program offers an enhanced funding package roughly equivalent to between two and five years of full support with no teaching obligations.
 The program supports the academic excellence and inclusiveness of the Michigan graduate community by embracing students who come from many educational, cultural, geographic, and familial backgrounds.
-Graduate students do not apply for this fellowship, but are nominated by their graduate program.
-They are available only to U.S. citizens and permanent residents.
+By offering financial assistance to those students who might not otherwise have access, the University aims to reduce disparities in graduate education.
+The University also aims to promote the values of diversity and inclusion by encouraging the admission and funding of students who represent abroad array of life experiences and perspectives, because this enhances the quality of the intellectual environment for all students.
+Graduate students do not apply for this fellowship, but are nominated by faculty in their graduate program.
+Only U.S. citizens and permanent residents are eligible for this award.

 - Physics Department Fellowships: These fellowships supported by private donors offer reduced teaching load for first year and beyond to allow more time to identify and secure research with physics faculty and researchers.
 All admitted students are automatically considered.

 - External fellowships: Many University of Michigan students receive competitive external fellowships that offer substantial support.
 Examples are fellowships from the US National Science Foundation (US citizens and permanent residents) and similar opportunities for international students offered through their home countries.
 Students are strongly encouraged to apply for these external fellowships.
 In situations where the external fellowship offers support that is usually offered to University of Michigan students (see links below); we work with the external agency to provide a supplement.

 Useful Links for Funding Opportunities